Rutabaga: Botanical history

 Rutabaga has a complex taxonomic history.
 The earliest account comes from the Swiss botanist Gaspard Bauhin, who wrote about it in his 1620 Prodromus.
 Brassica napobrassica was first validly published by Carl Linnaeus in his 1753 work Species Plantarum as a variety of B. oleracea: B. oleracea var. napobrassica.
 It has since been moved to other taxa as a variety, subspecies, or elevated to species rank.
-In 1768, a Scottish botanist elevated Linnaeus' variety to species rank as Brassica napobrassica in The Gardeners Dictionary.
+In 1768, a Scottish botanist promoted Linnaeus' variety to species rank as Brassica napobrassica in The Gardeners Dictionary.

 Rutabaga has a chromosome number of 2n = 38.
 It originated from a cross between turnip (Brassica rapa) and Brassica oleracea.
 The resulting cross doubled its chromosomes, becoming an allopolyploid.
 This relationship was first published by Woo Jang-choon in 1935 and is known as the Triangle of U.